 Digital Research is a member of the Insights Association, the professional trade association of survey research companies.
 DRI adheres to the mandated Insights Association Code of Standards and Ethics for Survey Research.
 This code includes requirements for the protection of personal information and respondent identifying information.
 For more information on the IA code, please visit the Insights Association website at https://www.insightsassociation.org/insights-association-code-standards-and-ethics-market-research-and-data-analytics.

 Additionally, Digital Research adheres to the Standards for Privacy of Individually Identifiable Health Information (Privacy Rule) as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Personal information is safeguarded on secured systems and is used only for the purpose stated.
-In order to respond to an inquiry, an email address or other contact information may be requested when we are contacted through email@example.com.
+In order to respond to an inquiry, an email address or other contact information may be requested when we are contacted through firstname.lastname@example.org or via the Contact buttons on our websites.
 This information is shared with DRI employees on a need-to-know basis only.